Garage Door Advice From The Initial Call

 For example, if your garage door is 7ft high and the distance from the floor to the lowest point in your garage is 8ft, you have one foot of headroom.

-When it comes to deciding whether to go insulated or not, there are a few things you should consider
+When it comes to deciding whether to go with an insulated garage door or not, there are a few things you should consider

 Budget – Upgrading to an insulated door would cost about 20% more.